MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/accounts-template-mapping.md

 [!include[banner](../includes/banner.md)]

-The topic discusses the templates and underlying tasks that are used to synchronize accounts from Microsoft Dynamics 365 for Sales to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+The topic discusses the templates and underlying tasks that are used to synchronize accounts from Microsoft Dynamics 365 for Sales (Sales) to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (Finance and Operations).

 ## Template and task